folio-org/folio-install/single-server.md

 curl -w '\n' -D - -X POST -H "Content-type: application/json" -d @platform-complete/okapi-install.json http://localhost:9130/_/proxy/tenants/diku/install?deploy=true\&preRelease=false
 ```

-*Note: this will take a long time to return, as all the Docker images must be pulled from Docker Hub.
-You can follow progress in the Okapi log at `/var/log/folio/okapi/okapi.log`*
+Note: This will take a long time to return, as all the Docker images must be pulled from Docker Hub.
+Progress can be followed in the Okapi log at `/var/log/folio/okapi/okapi.log` and via `sudo docker ps`

 3. Post the list of Stripes modules to enable